Department of Psychological Science

 Listed below are the three keys to graduate school acceptance, as defined by the American Psychological Association (APA).
 After carefully considering each of the steps below, you will have a better idea if graduate school is a path in life you want to pursue.

-Decide the areas of psychology in which you are interested
+Decide the areas of psychological science in which you are interested

-- Discuss career options/interests with your advisor and professors of psychology at your undergraduate institution.
+- Discuss career options/interests with your advisor and professors of psychological science at your undergraduate institution.

 - Review Graduate Study in Psychology for information about over 500 graduate programs in psychology, including degrees offered, requirements for admission, application information, deadlines, and other student information.